howdyai/botkit/docs/readme-slack.md

 outgoing webhook (see [Slack documentation](https://api.slack.com/slash-commands#validating_the_command)).
 You can configure the web server to validate that incoming requests contain a valid api token by adding an express middleware authentication module.

+This can also be achieved by passing a verification token as `clientVerificationToken` into the initial call `Botkit.slackbot()` used to create the controller.

 ```javascript
 controller.setupWebserver(port,function(err,express_webserver) {